Instrument-Free Demand Estimation Using Relative Prices Variation, with an Application to Railway Transportation: Implications for train pricing

-In this section, we first test the plausibility of Assumptions \ref{hyp:cons_demand} and \ref{hyp:yield_line}, on which the identification of $\theta_0$ relies.
-Next, we relax the assumption of a time-invariant price elasticity.
-Then, we consider alternative parametric specifications.
-Finally, we explore the effect of specific routes on our results.

-\paragraph{Test of Assumptions \ref{hyp:cons_demand} and \ref{hyp:yield_line}.} These assumptions imply that the proportions $n_{bkT}/(n_{akT}+n_{bkT})$ remain constant through fare classes $k$ satisfying $p_{bkT}=p_{akT}$.
-A convenient way to check this is to restrict ourselves to two routes, Paris-Marseille and Paris-Mulhouse, for which $p_{bkT}=p_{akT}$ for all $k\in\{1,...,K\}$.
-By taking the first fare class as a reference, we simply regress $n_{bkT}/(n_{akT}+n_{bkT})$ on the other 11 fare class dummies and train fixed effects.
-We then test whether the coefficients of the fare class dummies are equal to zero.

-The results are presented in Table \ref{tab:binomialTest}.
-As emphasized by the top panel, most coefficients are not significant, despite the large number of observations ($453$ and $499$ for the two routes).
-For Paris-Marseille, the p-value of the joint test is larger than 0.05.
-For Paris-Mulhouse, the p-value is lower, but it appears that this result is mostly driven by the last fare classes (the joint test for nullity of the first 10 classes has a p-value of 15\%).
-The coefficients of the last two fare classes are indeed positive and quite large for this route, indicating that there would be more ``late purchasers'' for Mulhouse than for Strasbourg.

-To see whether this pattern could influence our results beyond this specific route, we re-estimate $\eps$ using only the first 10 fare classes.
-We obtain a price elasticity of $-4.86$, which is thus somewhat higher in absolute value than the baseline estimate of -4.04 obtained with the 12 fare classes.
-We then recomputed the identified sets of counterfactual revenues for Scenarios u2, u4, s5, s10, f1 and f2 (as they are the simplest to compute).
-The optimal revenues are slightly higher but with differences never exceeding 3.3\% on the lower bounds and 1.2\% on the upper bounds.

 \paragraph{Time-varying price elasticities.} One could expect that consumers purchasing their tickets earlier would be more price elastic than those buying their tickets late.
 For instance, the latter could include more business travelers.
-If so, the assumption of a time-invariant price elasticity would be violated.
-We entertain this possibility by replacing $\eps$ in Assumption \ref{hyp:cons_demand}.1 by $\eps_{\text{early}} 1\{k\leq S \} + \eps_{\text{late}} 1\{k> S \}$, for some threshold $S$, so that $V_{dT}$ is now a Poisson process with intensity
+If so, our price elasticity estimate would be biased.
+Also, consumers with different price sensitivities can be screened to increase revenues based on their purchasing time, and our counterfactuals would fail to include such an intertemporal price discrimination.